wkye/personal-website/content/blog/2022-11-14-Reproducibility-Reproducibility-Reproducibility-Data-Science/index.md

 # Virtualenv

 I use the pyenv virtualenv (https://github.com/pyenv/pyenv-virtualenv) wrapper to maintain my virtual environments.
 For every new project I work on, I spin up a new virtual environment.
 Virtual environments are important so that projects you work on stay independent of one another and dependencies don't get entangled.
-Moreover, a well coupled virtual environment and package management system (poetry) reduces the barriers to anyone being to pick up and run your code
+Moreover, a well coupled virtual environment and package management system (poetry) reduces the barriers to anyone being able to pick up and run your code.

 ```
 # install pyenv-virtualenv